geekysuavo/pyppm/software/README.md

 results will be in a file called `fid` and the frequency-domain results will be in `spect`.

-### Graphical device interface

-The `gui` directory contains source code for the `backspin` graphical interface to the PyPPM hardware.
-While `backspin` is technically a GUI application, it is not super-friendly, and relies upon a set of text commands for operating the device.
-Again, the Python module is recommended.

-To use `backspin`, just build it and run (with a PyPPM attached):

-> `make && ./backspin`

 ### Live acquisition view

 The `liveft` directory contains source code for a small OpenGL application that